 - Even Page and Odd Page: These options add a section break and move the text after the break to the next even or odd page.
 These options may be useful when you need to begin a new section on an even or odd page (for example, a new chapter of a book).

 In our example, we'll add a section break to separate a paragraph from a two-column list.
 This will allow us to change the formatting of the paragraph so it no longer appears formatted as a column.

 - Place the insertion point where you want to create the break.
-In our example, we'll place it at the beginning of the paragraph we wish to separate from column formatting.
+In our example, we'll place it at the beginning of the paragraph we want to separate from column formatting.